ChevalierSoft/shorter-url/README.md

 Then use `docker-compose up`

 ## API
-the API documentation is available at http://localhost:12345/swagger/
+the API documentation is available at url to access swagger : http://localhost:80/swagger/index.html